 Cast of Glamour Glory & Gold - Melba LaRose, Jr. is standing in the back w/Sal Bovoso with black mustache - Candy Darling is seated front right

-Melba LaRose, Jr., played the role of Nola Noonan in the original production of Jackie Curtis' play, Glamour, Glory & Gold - the Life and Legend of Nola Noonan, Goddess and Star NY Artists Unlimited - a non-profit theatre company that brings professional theatre productions to under-served audiences.
+Melba LaRose, Jr., played the role of Nola Noonan in the original production of Jackie Curtis' play, Glamour, Glory & Gold - the Life and Legend of Nola Noonan, Goddess and Star.
+She is the Artistic Director of NY Artists Unlimited - a non-profit theatre company that brings professional theatre productions to under-served audiences.

 How did you meet Jackie Curtis?